zellyn/zellyn.github.io/content/posts/2022-02-03-ramble-week-1b-memory-text-numbers.md

 (called “[ASCII](https://en.wikipedia.org/wiki/ASCII)”[^3]) so we get used to seeing the real numbers:_

-[^3]: If you're on Linux or MacOS, you can also type `man ascii` in your terminal to see a list of ASCII codes.
+[^3]: If you're on Linux or MacOS, you can type `man ascii` in your terminal to see a list of ASCII codes.
 Ignore the hexadecimal (for now) and octal (forever) sections; the decimal section at the bottom is useful.

 ```pikchr {toggle=true}
 right